Indyandie/learning-rust/easiest-rust/docs/02_hello.md

 }
 ```

-- `->` skinny arrow, define what a function returns
+- `->` skinny arrow, defines the type a function return
 - exclude the trailing `;` to return something
 	- Or write `return some_value;`